William Hodges: Biography

 Hodges also produced many valuable portrait sketches of Pacific islanders and scenes from the voyage involving members of the expedition.

-In 1778, under the patronage of Warren Hastings, Hodges travelled to India, one of the first British professional landscape painters to visit that country.
-He remained there for six years, staying in Lucknow with Claude Martin in 1783.
+Under the patronage of Warren Hastings, Hodges travelled to India as one of the first British professional landscape painters to visit the country, touring between 1780 and 1783.
+In 1781, he accompanied Hastings to Benares (Varanasi), where he produced sketches of the city's riverbank architecture, culture, and bathing ghats; these sketches later formed the basis for his 1787 painting The Ghauts at Benares.
+He stayed in Lucknow with Claude Martin in 1783.

 His painting of "Futtypoor Sicri" is in Sir John Soane's Museum.
 In 1794 Hodges published an illustrated book about his travels in India.

 Later Hodges travelled across Europe, including a visit to St. Petersburg in Russia in 1790.